A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Computational Results

 \subsection{Test Networks}

-We present results on 10 different networks ranging from 118 buses to 6468 buses.
-Details of the networks are given in Table~\ref{table:test-instances}.
+We present results on 16 different networks ranging from 118 buses to 6468 buses and with varying levels of congestion.
+Details of the networks are given in Table \ref{table:test-instances}.

 Note that 118Blumsack is the IEEE 118 bus network as modified in \cite{BlumsackLI2007}.
 This is a very congested network, which we use intentionally since congestion can break down the assumptions on dual bounds used in prior work and also renders our theoretical guarantees moot.
 The 300Kocuk case is the IEEE 300 bus case, as modified in \cite{KocukJDLLS2016}.
 It also has been modified to be more congested than the original.
-The other cases are less congested.
-They are used as they are presented in \cite{pglib}.
+The other cases are used as they are presented in \cite{pglib}.
+Note that the cases with names ending in `\_api' and `\_sad' are congested modifications of the instance which shares the prefix of their name.

 Since these test networks do not include any information about the control systems, for the sake of demonstration, we assume that there is one relay per bus which controls that bus, all the generators at that bus, and all the lines adjacent to the bus.
+For each of the test networks, we find a solution for the worst-case relay attack problem for attacker budgets of 1\%, 3\%, 5\%, 7\%, 10\%, 13\%, 15\%, 20\%, 25\%, and 30\% of the relays in the grid.